arorrashivani/dsa-with-javascript/Practice/linked list/middle-of-the-linked-list.md

-# Find Middle of the Linked List
+# Middle of the Linked List

 Given a Singly Linked List, the task is to find the middle of the linked list.
 If the number of nodes are even, then there would be two middle nodes, so return the second middle node.